There are quite a few benefits of engineered systems which include:

 - A manufactured engineered system always conforms to the OSHA guardrail performance requirements providing for a safer condition and lower risk of violation.

 - The application of swing gates for secured access.

 - An integrated toe board provides for falling object protection all the time and debris netting is easily installed using clips.

 - Less time spent at a leading edge installing an engineered rail versus a wood rail thus reducing exposure to fall.

 If schedule, budget, margin, and safety are important to you then you are the type of contractor that needs to consider an engineered guardrail system.
 For more information email us or call (952) 239-0125.

 About Hilmerson Safety

-Hilmerson Safety® is a full-service safety product design and manufacturing company serving the construction, manufacturing, facilities, solar, and oil and gas industries.
-Since 2001, Hilmerson Safety® has been collaborating with construction industry leaders and contractors to develop safe, lean, construction-grade™ products and solutions that add to the company’s bottom line.
-More About Us
+Hilmerson Safety® is a full-service safety product design and manufacturing company serving the construction industry.
+Since 2001 Hilmerson Safety® has been working with construction industry leaders and contractors to develop safe, lean, construction-grade™ products and solutions that add to the company’s bottom line.

 For more information email us or call (952) 239-0125